 Western Star Truck Sales, Inc. today introduced its all-new Class 8 vocational truck – the Western Star 4700.
 The 4700, combined with the Western Star 4900 and 6900 truck models, provides customers with a full range of premium truck options to suit any need.
-The new truck is on display for the first time at the 2011 Work Truck Show in booth #933.

 Available in a set-forward and set-back configuration, the 4700 features a 110-inch BBC – the shortest BBC in its class – and is the ideal solution to meet the needs of the dump, mixer, crane, roll-off, sewer vac and plow applications.